clindvay/TazbotMarlin/README.md

-# Marlin 3D Printer Firmware for Tazbot at MAKEVentura
+# Marlin 3D Printer Firmware for the FrankenTaz 3D Printer at MAKEVentura

 Settings and configurations are set for the Taz 5 build at MAKEVentura with changes notated by end user.